jlparkI/categorical_mixture/docs/preds.rst

 likely not useful.
 We'll see how to determine when we should not make a cluster assignment shortly.

+*Note that all of these functions do not accept a list of files as input; they only accept a numpy array.**

 If you have a fitted model called `my_model`, you can do the following: